-Kanye has spent $6 million of his own money on his presidential campaign
+Kanye has spent nearly $6 million of his own money on his presidential campaign

 The campaign also paid $1.3 million to Atlas Strategy Group led by Greg Keller, a longtime Republican operative.
 Keller is the former executive director of the American Conservative Union and has met with President Trump to interview as a campaign manager for his 2016 campaign.

-In at least five states Republican operatives have been involved with West’s efforts to get on the November ballots, according to a Washington Post analysis of public filings and social media posts, raising suspicion that some are hoping West, who has been a supporter of President Trump, can siphon votes away from Democratic nominee Joe Biden in what could be very close contests around the country.
+In at least five states Republican operatives have been involved with West’s efforts to get on the November ballots, according to a Washington Post analysis of public filings and social media posts, raising suspicion that some are hoping West, who has been a supporter of Trump, can siphon votes away from Democratic nominee Joe Biden in what could be very close contests around the country.

 The company paid the most by the campaign, $2.6 million, was New York-based communications firm Millennial Strategies.
 The group previously worked for former South Bend mayor and Democratic presidential hopeful Pete Buttigieg.